Talkback and JW Library

 Swipe left to go through the rest of the items in the category.
 If there are way to many to swipe through 1 by 1, remember that a 2 finger swipe left will scroll a page to the right and say how many there are and which are showing.

 My experiments with a keyboard haven't given me any delightful results.
 I guess a keyboard just isn't as much of a superpower with Talkback and Android as it is with VoiceOver on iOS.
-My experiments with a Braille display have been even more dismal.
+It's fine if you just prefer buttons over using the touch screen, but there aren't really any more features available with it.

 That's all I have to share for now, but I'll add things if I find anything else that seems useful.